Leprosy/edward/README.md

 Install and usage
 -----------------

 Get the source, edward.js, and include it along with jQuery in your html file.
 The source code of index.html is a good example to see how the library is included and the slides content is implemented.
-You can see style.css for theming ideas.
 The basics are, you must have a container element, and inside that, one or more child elements, usually block tags(ie: articles, divs), with the content of the slides of your presentation.

-You can style the presentation with css, but keep in mind the container element dimensions.
+You can style the presentation with CSS of course.
+Keep in mind the container element dimensions, as the animations for the transitions are contained inside.
 Again, see the demo HTML for reference.

+Every child element can have `data` attributes that can change the behavior of the "slide" they represent.
+Currently there are four tags supported:

+* `data-transition` : the style of the transition used to show that slide.
+Default is `simple`

+* `data-time` : The time duration of the transition in milliseconds.
+Defaults to `800`

+* `data-onshow` : Specify code that is executed when the slide is finished it's transition and is displayed fully

+* `data-onhide` : Specify code that is executed just when the slide is beggining to hide

 Once your markup is ready, the presentation is initialized with the call